Lennart Torstensson: Field Marshal

 The sudden death of Banér in May 1641 recalled Torstensson to Germany as generalissimo of the Swedish forces and Governor General of Pomerania.
 He was at the same time promoted to the rank of Field Marshal.
 In 1642 he marched through Brandenburg and Silesia into Moravia, taking the principal fortresses of Głogów and Olomouc on his way.
 On returning through Saxony he crushed the imperial army at the second Battle of Breitenfeld on 23 October 1642.

 In 1643 Torstensson invaded Moravia for the second time, but was suddenly recalled to invade Denmark, when his rapid and unexpected intervention paralysed the Danish defence on the land side, though Torstenson's own position in Jutland was for a time precarious owing to the skilful handling of the Danish fleet by Christian IV of Denmark.
 In 1644 he led his army for the third time into the heart of Germany and routed the imperials at the battle of Jüterbog on 3 December.
 In January 1645 he broke into Bohemia, and the destruction of the Imperial army at the Battle of Jankau on 6 March 1645 laid open before him the road to Vienna.
 He reached Korneuburg near the Habsburg capital in April but his exhausted army was unable to penetrate any further and lost 8,000 men in a failed siege of Brünn in Moravia from 3 May to 23 August.
 Afterwards, the Swedish commander marched once more against Vienna but on 25 September turned to retreat back to northwestern Bohemia.
 On 23 December 1645, Torstensson, crippled by gout, was forced to resign his command to Carl Gustaf Wrangel and returned to Sweden in the early summer of 1646.

 In 1647 he was created a count.
 From 1648 to 1651 he ruled all the western provinces of Sweden, as Governor-General.
-On his death at Stockholm on April 7, 1651, he was buried in the Riddarholm Church, the Pantheon of Sweden.
+After his death in Stockholm on 7 April 1651 he was buried in the Riddarholm Church, the Pantheon of Sweden.